 SICP consists of 5 chapters.
-This course aims to cover all of them.
+The course aims to cover parts of all of them.

 When I taught SICP at the University, the goal was to cover the first three chapters and part of chapter four over a 10 week quarter in a class meeting 3 days a week, 50 minutes each session.
 That's about 25 hours of class time.
 Throw in a midterm, quizzes, waiting for people to show up, and everything else that goes along with a class and maybe it works out to about 20-22 hours of material.